refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 </TabItem>
 </Tabs>

-As you can see in the examples above, the only difference between the router integrations is the import path of the router provider and where you define `<Refine />` component.

 Once you passed router provider to `<Refine />` component, you can use all the features of refine in a same way, regardless of your application's framework/router.